hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-The response to this query consists of the usual GraphQL JSON object, further augmented with a JSON-LD context, included as the value of the property `@context` on the `data` object.
+The response to this query consists of the usual GraphQL JSON object, further augmented with a JSON-LD context included as the value of the property `@context` in the `data` object.

 ### HyperGraphQL response
 ```json